Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Distributed iterative Channel Estimation and Data Detection

-Similar to \textbf{Algorithm 1}, the input of the JCD scheme is the pilot signal matrix, $\mathbf{X}_{\rmp}$, the received signal matrix corresponding to the pilot matrix, $\bY_{\rmp}$, and that corresponding to the data matrix, $\bY_{\rmd}$, in each time slot.
-In the $r$-th JCD iteration, $\hat{\bH}^{(r)}$ is the estimated channel matrix, $\hat{\bX}_{\rmd}^{(r)}$ is the estimated data matrix, and $\hat{\bV}_{\mathrm{est},l}$ and $\hat{\bV}_{\mathrm{det}, l}$ are used to compute the covariance matrix for the equivalent noise in the signal detector and channel estimator, respectively.
-The final output of the signal detector is the detected data matrix $\hat{\bX}_{\mathrm{d}}^{(R)}$, where $R$ is the total number of JCD iterations.
-Compared with the conventional receiver where the channel estimator and signal detector are designed separately, the JCD scheme can improve the BER performance by considering the characteristics of the channel estimation error and channel statistics.
+Similar to \textbf{Algorithm 1}, the input of the ICD scheme is the pilot signal matrix, $\mathbf{X}^{\rmp}$, the received signal matrix corresponding to the pilot matrix, $\bY^{\rmp}$, and that corresponding to the data matrix, $\bY^{\rmd}$, in each time slot for each AP.
+In the $r$-th ICD iteration\footnote{ Here we use $r$ to denote the number of data feedback from the data detector to the channel estimator.
+For example, $r=1$ means no data feedback while $r=4$ means 3 data feedback should be performed.}, $\hat{\bH}^{(r)}$ is the estimated channel matrix, $\hat{\bX}^{(\rmd, r)}$ is the estimated data matrix, and $\hat{\bV}_{\mathrm{est},l}$ and $\hat{\bV}_{\mathrm{det}, l}$ are used to compute the covariance matrix for the equivalent noise in the signal detector and channel estimator, respectively.
+The final output of the signal detector is the detected data matrix $\hat{\bX}^{(\mathrm{d},R)}$, where $R$ is the total number of ICD iterations.
+Compared with the conventional receiver where the channel estimator and signal detector are designed separately, the ICD scheme can improve the BER performance by considering the characteristics of the channel estimation error and channel statistics.
 After performing signal detection, the detected payload data will be utilized for channel estimation.
 Next, we will elaborate the whole procedure in detail.